jsosa/hydroutils/README.md

 In hydrology is preferred to work with Return Periods, then a function has been created to retreive corresponding discharge value to a given return period

-Retrive discharge for value for a given return period can be done via:
+Retrive discharge for a given return period can be done via:

 ```python
 hu.get_dis_rp(amax.values,hu.stats.pearson3,ret,'mle')